melaniebalaz/refactor.zone/data/articles/sql-introduction-part1.md

 > **Tip** If you hate typing, you can alias columns like this: `SELECT S.student_name FROM students AS S`

-There's a few interesting bits that you might be wondering about though.
+There are a few interesting bits that you might be wondering about, though.
 What if we add the column `class_name` to the result?
 Will it appear only one time or multiple times?
 Let's look:

 | student_name | class_name |